-London On Da Track Paid For Alleged Baby Mama’s Son Despite Not Knowing If Baby’s His, Source Says (Exclusive)
+London On Da Track Paid Support For Alleged Baby Mama’s Son Despite Not Knowing If Baby’s His, Source Says (Exclusive)

 London On Da Track Paid For Alleged Son Despite Not Knowing If Baby’s His

-London On Da Track Paid For Alleged Baby Mama’s Son Despite Not Knowing If Baby’s His, Source Says (Exclusive)
+London On Da Track Paid Support For Alleged Baby Mama’s Son Despite Not Knowing If Baby’s His, Source Says (Exclusive)

 Producer London on da Track paid to care for his alleged baby mama’s son even though he’s not sure if the child is his or not.

-The “Rich Gang” producer spent a minimum of $500 a month on the boy, who is now one years old, paid for stay at home mom Dayira Jones’ baby shower, bought nearly $3,000 in baby furniture and sent two wire transfers totaling $5,000, according to receipts reviewed by BOSSIP and a source with direct knowledge of the situation.
+The “Rich Gang” producer spent a minimum of $1,000 a month on the boy, who is now one years old, paid for stay at home mom Dayira Jones’ baby shower, bought nearly $3,000 in baby furniture and sent her two wire transfers totaling $5,000 – with $2,500 of it going towards fees for a home she shares with the baby, according to receipts reviewed by BOSSIP and a source with direct knowledge of the situation.

 London and Jones’ relationship became fractured after he asked her to take a DNA test and the payments stopped, the source said, adding that she dragged her feet to take it.
 Court records show that London was found to be Jones’ son’s father according to the test, but London said in legal docs that he wants another one because the first one says on it that it isn’t admissible in court.